Hazen-Williams Friction Loss Equation - calculating Head Loss in Water Pipes

-The Darcy-Weisbach equation with the Moody diagram is considered to be the most accurate model for estimating frictional head loss in a steady pipe flow.
-Since the approach requires a not so efficient trial and error iteration an alternative empirical head loss calculation like the Hazen-Williams equation may be preferred:
+The Darcy-Weisbach equation with the Moody diagram is considered to be the most accurate model for estimating frictional head loss for a steady pipe flow.
+Since the Darcy-Weisbach equation requires iterative calculation an alternative empirical head loss calculation like the Hazen-Williams equation may be preferred:

 h100ft = 0.2083 (100 / c)1.852 q1.852 / dh4.8655 (1)